-The employment agreements in place for each of Mr. Everett, Dr. Smith, Dr. Gilligan and Mr. Martin are of an indefinite term and contain provisions regarding base salary, paid vacation time, and eligibility for benefits and security-based compensation.
+The employment agreements in place for each of Mr. Attew, Dr. Smith, Dr. Gilligan and Mr. Smith are of an indefinite term and contain provisions regarding base salary, paid vacation time, and eligibility for benefits and security-based compensation.
 The employment agreements also contain confidentiality provisions of indefinite application and certain change-of-control provisions, as discussed below.
 Pursuant to the terms of her employment agreement with Oxygen, Dr. Bailey is also subject to confidentiality provisions of indefinite duration and her employment agreement contains provisions regarding base salary, paid vacation time, and eligibility for benefits and security-based compensation, 98% of Dr. Bailey's salary is paid by the Corporation pursuant to the terms of the Oxygen Agreement.
 The Corporation has entered into a separate change of control agreement with Dr. Bailey to recognize her direct employment with Oxygen.
+The Corporation and Dr. Bailey will enter into an employment agreement along the same terms as Mr. Attew, Dr. Gilligan and Mr. Smith upon the cessation of the Oxygen Agreement.